Service/Technical Manuals -(click)

 Do You Need A Player Piano Technician?
 CLICK HERE

 Although I know a lot about fixing player pianos, nickelodeons, pump organs and reproducing instruments, doing business on the Internet is still interesting and challenging.
 I have discovered a world of knowledge and experience exists on the Internet and I have tapped into every source I've found.
-Even if I can't answer your questions directly, I can usually find the answers in relatively short order.
-My E-Mail involvement with numerous professional rebuilders, collectors and enthusiasts has opened up 'databases' of information that ten years ago would have taken decades to accumulate.
+Even if I can't answer your question/s directly, I can usually find the answers in relatively short order.
+My E-Mail involvement with numerous professional rebuilders, collectors and enthusiasts has opened up 'databases' of information that twenty years ago would have taken decades to accumulate.
 Specific questions relating to repair and restoration processes, testing procedures, player mechanisms are always welcome.
 However, I am not a good source for information relating to values of music rolls or mechanical musical instruments because I do not buy or sell these items.

 Presently, my Player Piano Repair & Tuning Service, located in Brick, NJ., still pays some the bills, and exposure on the Net/Web has vastly expanded my area of operation.
 How I got here is an interesting story.
 These days, I conduct most of my contract negotiations via e-mail.
 It's fast and accurate, and best of all there is a record of everything that is discussed.
 Using some of the information found on my Prices & Terms page, people are able to get a basic understanding of the costs involved before any work is ever started.
 My first major restoration project that was handled in this manner involved a customer in Boston, MA and his grand father's player piano.
 Check out the pictures of the 'Francis Bacon' which was completed around the middle of September, 1998.